Maryland gives students with no AC beds in lounges, ice pops

-COLLEGE PARK, Md. — As temperatures soared this week, University of Maryland students who live in dorms without air conditioning sought refuge in air-conditioned lounges and multipurpose rooms.
+COLLEGE PARK, Md. — As temperatures soared this week, University of Maryland students who live in dorms without air conditioning sought refuge in air-conditioned lounges and multipurpose rooms as the school gave out ice pops.

 While similar measures have been taken in the past, Kiras says the university has employed an extreme effort and “tried as many creative solutions as possible” to help students amid unusually high temperatures.